swt30/thesis/chapters/04-heating/04-heating.md

 Using the models that I have just described, I investigated the effects of the various model parameters on the mass--radius relation and internal structure of watery planets.
 Below, I first summarise the key results, then elaborate on these by detailing which parameters I explored.
-I also show a comparison intended to assess the relative effects of internal and external heating on an irradiated waterworld, and I compare the two-stream atmosphere to an isothermal fixed-height atmosphere.
+I also show a comparison intended to assess the relative effects of internal and external heating on an irradiated waterworld, and I compare the two-stream analytic atmosphere to an isothermal fixed-height atmosphere.

 In this chapter I will show five key findings:

-1. The presence of at atmosphere makes an observable contribution to the mass--radius relation due to the opacity$\kappa_\mathrm{th}$.
+1. The presence of an atmosphere makes an observable contribution to the mass--radius relation due to the opacity $\kappa_\mathrm{th}$.
 2. An Earth-like degree of internal heating is enough to significantly inflate a watery super-Earth when compared to a planet with no internal heating.
 3. These watery super-Earths can be inflated by both internal or external sources of energy.
 But, all other things being equal, changing the external heating appears to affect their radius more than changing the internal heating.
-4. An isothermal fixed-height atmosphere is a good approximation to an isothermal two-stream atmosphere for planets more massive than $2\,$M$_\oplus$.
+4. An isothermal fixed-height atmosphere is a good approximation to an isothermal two-stream analytic atmosphere for planets more massive than $2\,$M$_\oplus$.
 But the fixed-height atmosphere is not a good approximation when there is a strong temperature gradient, such as that due to a strong opacity.
 5. The water fraction of these planets also makes a significant contribution to their total radius.